sergio-fogel/fundamentals-bicep/README.md

 az deployment group list --output table
 ````

-If you have to specify or override one parameter:
+If you have to specify or override a parameter value:

 ````bash
 az deployment group create \